Fashion: Social influences

 The annual or seasonal runway show is a reflection of fashion trends and a designer's inspirations.
 For designers like Vivienne Westwood, runway shows are a platform for her voice on politics and current events.
 For her AW15 menswear show, according to Water, "where models with severely bruised faces channeled eco-warriors on a mission to save the planet."
 Another recent example is a staged feminist protest march for Chanel's SS15 show, rioting models chanting words of empowerment using signs like "Feminist but feminine" and "Ladies first."
 According to Water, "The show tapped into Chanel's long history of championing female independence: founder Coco Chanel was a trailblazer for liberating the female body in the post-WWI era, introducing silhouettes that countered the restrictive corsets then in favour."

-The annual Met Gala ceremony in Manhattan is a venue where fashion designers and their creations are celebrated.
+The annual Met Gala ceremony in Manhattan is the premier venue where fashion designers and their creations are celebrated.
 Social media is also a place where fashion is presented most often.
 Some influencers are paid huge amounts of money to promote a product or clothing item, where the business hopes many viewers will buy the product off the back of the advertisement.
 Instagram is the most popular platform for advertising, but Facebook, Snapchat, Twitter and other platforms are also used.
 In New York, the LGBT fashion design community contributes very significantly to promulgating fashion trends, and drag celebrities have developed a profound influence upon New York Fashion Week.

-Economic influences

-Circular economy

-With increasing environmental awareness, the economic imperative to "Spend now, think later" is increasingly scrutinized.
-Today's consumer tends to be more mindful about consumption, looking for just enough and better, more durable options.
-People have also become more conscious of the impact their everyday consumption exerts upon the environment and on society, and these initiatives are often described as a move towards sustainable fashion, yet some argue that a circular economy based on growth is an oxymoron, or an increasing spiral of consumption, rather than a utopian cradle-to-cradle circular solution.

-In today's linear economic system, manufacturers extract resources from the earth to make products that will soon be discarded in landfills, on the other hand, under the circular model, the production of goods operates like systems in nature, where the waste and demise of a substance becomes the food and source of growth for something new.